A study published Wednesday appears to confirm that friendships are forged at mealtimes, at least for our closest living relatives.

 "We think food sharing can help spark new friendships, whereas grooming is more for confirmation of existing relationships," he told The Associated Press in a telephone interview.

 Julia Lehmann, an evolutionary anthropologist who wasn't involved in the study, called the results "very clear and highly significant."
 They appear to support the idea that food sharing can extend social benefits normally found in animals who are related to each other to those dining partners who aren't related, she said.
-In other words, the way to a chimp's heart is through its stomach.

 "I also find it very interesting that the direction of the food sharing does not affect the results, i.e. it is not better to receive than to give —or the other way around—at least not in terms of oxytocin level," said Lehmann, an academic at Roehampton University in Britain.